Course ObjectiveIn this course, students:

 Both the essay exam and the SCOB project need to be passed.

-LiteratureThe literature of this course consists of selected chapters from the
+LiteratureThe literature of this course consists of a variety of sources, provided

 Target AudienceThis is a compulsory course for second year students of the master